JeffDeCola/jeffCoin/README.md

 ## OVERVIEW

 `jeffCoin` (JEFF) is my interpretation of a transaction based (ledger) using a blockchain.
-This is a work in progress I feel can be used as a foundation to build bigger and better things.
+This is a work in progress I feel can be used as a foundation for build bigger and better things.

 The following illustration shows the jeffCoin network of nodes,